Baked Carrot Chocolate Oatmeal

 Easy to mix up in one bowl!
 Home cooking makes for enough dishes as it, so any recipe that makes minimal dishes and a delicious meal is a winner in my book.

 Perfect for meal prep.
-I love to bake a tray of oatmeal on a Sunday and grab it out to quickly reheat during the busy week.
-It helps me to feel less stressed but also know we are all getting a solid breakfast full of all kinds of healthy ingredients.
+I love to bake a tray of oatmeal on a Sunday and grab it to quickly reheat during the busy week.
+It helps me feel less stressed knowing we are all getting a solid breakfast full of all kinds of healthy ingredients.